eblais/cs365notes/_posts/2024-01-15-recursion.md

 ## Building Blocks

 The proof of the Recursion Theorem builds on some very simple observations.

-The first is that for every string $$s$$, there is a Turing machine that can add that string to the beginning of it input.
+The first simple observation is that for every string $$s$$, there is a Turing machine that can add that string to the beginning of its input.

 > **Proposition 1.**
 > For every string $$s \in \{0,1\}^*$$, there exists a Turing machine $$P_s$$ that on input $$x \in \{0,1\}^*$$  writes the string $$sx$$ on the tape and then accepts.